UPSC Exam > UPSC Notes > History for UPSC CSE > Spectrum Summary: The UPA Years (2004–2014)

 The UPA Years (2004 — 2014)

-After the 2004 elections, the Congress formed the United Progressive Alliance (UPA) by aligning with minor parties to secure a majority over the NDA.
-Following President Abdul Kalam's invitation, the UPA, with external support from the BSP, Samajwadi Party, Kerala Congress, and the Left parties, successfully formed the government.
-This alliance enabled the UPA to sustain power for two consecutive terms, from 2004 to 2014.
-Despite challenges, the coalition government navigated through political complexities, maintaining stability and securing the necessary support to govern effectively over the course of its ten-year tenure.
+After the 2004 elections, the Congress party formed the United Progressive Alliance (UPA) by collaborating with smaller parties to secure a majority over the NDA.
+Invited by President Abdul Kalam, the UPA, with support from the BSP, Samajwadi Party, Kerala Congress, and Left parties, successfully formed the government.
+This coalition allowed the UPA to remain in power for two consecutive terms from 2004 to 2014.
+Despite various challenges, the coalition government navigated political complexities, maintaining stability and securing necessary support for effective governance throughout its decade-long tenure.

 Social Welfare and Other Measures